Department of Health

 Nurse immunisers

-Nurse immunisers are registered nurses with extra training that allows them to give vaccines to some groups.
+• Nurse immunisers are registered nurses with additional training that are authorised to administer vaccines to certain groups under the Secretary Approval: Nurse Immuniser.

-Nurse immunisers are employed across a range of settings including local councils, general practice, hospitals, community health and occupational health services.
+• Nurse immunisers are employed across a range of settings including local councils, general practices, hospitals, community health and occupational health services.

 Pharmacist immunisers